Azure/fleet/docs/troubleshooting/README.md

 - When the placement policy is set to `PickFixed`, but the specified cluster names do not match any joined member cluster name in the fleet, or the specified cluster is no longer connected to the fleet.
 - When the placement policy is set to `PickN`, and N clusters are specified, but there are fewer than N clusters that have joined the fleet or satisfy the placement policy.

-Note: When the placement policy is set to `PickAll`, and the specified Affinity does not allow the scheduler to pick any cluster that has joined the fleet, the `ClusterResourcePlacementScheduled` is set to `true`.
+**Note**: When the placement policy is set to `PickAll`, and the specified Affinity does not allow the scheduler to pick any cluster that has joined the fleet, the `ClusterResourcePlacementScheduled` is set to `true`.

 #### Example Scenario: